Gender, social movements, race and racism, criminology, violence, critical theory, participatory research

 M.A., Humboldt-Universität zu Berlin

-Melanie Brazzell’s research and organizing focuses on transformative justice alternatives to prison and policing, particularly for sexual and partner violence.
-Drawing on their involvement in the feminist anti-violence movement for over fifteen years, Melanie’s participatory research and community engagement are housed within the “What Really Makes Us Safe?”
+As a PhD student and Chancellor’s Fellow at the University of California Santa Barbara, Melanie Brazzell studies gender, critical criminology, and social movements.
+Melanie’s dissertation focuses on transformative justice alternatives to prison and policing, particularly for gender-based violence.
+Drawing on their involvement in the feminist anti-violence movement in both the U.S. and Germany for over fifteen years, Melanie’s participatory research and community engagement are housed within the “What Really Makes Us Safe?”
 Project.
-As a PhD student and Chancellor’s Fellow at the University of California Santa Barbara, Melanie studies gender, critical criminology, and social movements.
-They are currently exploring research as a movement building tool through research collaborations with the Momentum Community, a training institute and movement incubator, and the Ford Foundation’s Realizing Democracy Project.
-Melanie is also passionate about pedagogy, having worked for eight years in Berlin as a teacher at a democratic co-operative high school for non-traditional adult students that won the Bosch Foundation’s second place prize for best school in Germany in 2016.
+Melanie is currently exploring research as a movement building tool through research collaborations with the Momentum Community, the UC Berkeley Center on Democracy and Organizing, and the Ford Foundation’s Realizing Democracy Project.
+Melanie has joined the SNF Agora Institute’s P3 Lab at Johns Hopkins University as a pre-doctoral fellow (2021-22) to continue this work.
+To better understand connections between violence and gender, Melanie has served as a research assistant to Dr. Tristan Bridges and Dr. Tara Tober since 2018, helping to build the most comprehensive existing dataset on mass shootings in the United States.
+Melanie is passionate about pedagogy, having worked for eight years in Berlin as a teacher at a co-operative, democratic high school for non-traditional adult students, which won the Bosch Foundation’s prize for best schools in Germany in 2016.
 Melanie received a Bachelor’s from Columbia University and a Master’s from Humboldt University in Berlin, Germany.